-Figure 7.
+Figure 19.
 Distribution and intensity of marine activities across the EMS based on responses on routes taken through the sites from on-site visitor surveys (aggregated for all seasons).

-The distribution and intensity of all marine activities combined for all seasons is presented in Figure 7.
-Popular sites include the Barbican and almost all of the Outer Estuary management area is well used.
-There are important routes taken by recreational users from the upper Tamar to Kingsand, Wembury and the Yealm.
-The Cattewater comprising the Mount Batten and Sutton Harbour areas is also important, as is the Upper Lynher and Lopwell Dam.
+The distribution and intensity of all marine activities combined for all seasons is presented in Figure 19.
+Popular sites include the Barbican and almost all of the Outer Estuary management area is well

-Route information for sailing activities (combined for yacht sailing, small craft sailing and windsurfing) is given by season in (Figure 8).
+Route information for sailing activities (combined for yacht sailing, small craft sailing and windsurfing) is given by season in (Figure 20).
 No visitor groups gave information on this activity during Winter (thus there is no map).
-The key areas identified from this activity are the upper Tamar (Spring), the transit from Weir Quay to Cawsand and Barbican/Plym areas (Summer and Autumn) (Figure 9).
+The key areas identified from this activity are the upper Tamar (Spring), the transit from Weir Quay to Cawsand and Barbican/Plym areas (Summer and Autumn) (Figure 21).

-The distribution and intensity of use by motor vessels (combined for motor yachts and jet skis) show a similar pattern to that of sailing vessels (Figure 10).
+The distribution and intensity of use by motor vessels (combined for motor yachts and jet skis) show a similar pattern to that of sailing vessels (Figure 22).
 The Tamar is important, as is the area around Drake's island and into the Plym.
 The transit across from Mount Batten to Kingsand is also important, and to a lesser extent, the route into the Yealm.
-The seasonal signal is also strong, with very little activity in Winter and much less in Autumn than in Spring and Summer (Figure 11).
+The seasonal signal is also strong, with very little activity in Winter and much less in Autumn than in Spring and Summer (Figure 23).

-By contrast, the distribution of paddle-sport activity (combined for canoeing, kayaking, rowing and stand-up paddle-boarding) is concentrated into the upper parts of the estuaries: the Tamar above Weir Quay including Cotehele, Calstock and all the way up to Gunnislake; the top of the Tavy at Lopwell Dam, the upper part of the Lynher, the Cattewater from Mount Batten to the Laira Bridge and the Yealm estuary from Wembury to Noss Mayo (Figure 12).
-There are also hotspots of activity at Cawsand / Kingsand and Bovisand Bays, with the activity strongly seasonal, and highest in Spring and Summer (Figure 13).
+By contrast, the distribution of paddle-sport activity (combined for canoeing, kayaking, rowing and stand-up paddle-boarding) is concentrated into the upper parts of the estuaries: the Tamar above Weir Quay including Cotehele, Calstock and all the way up to Gunnislake; the top of the Tavy at Lopwell Dam, the upper part of the Lynher, the Cattewater from Mount Batten to the Laira Bridge and the Yealm estuary from Wembury to Noss Mayo (Figure 24).
+There are also hotspots of activity at Cawsand / Kingsand and Bovisand Bays, with the activity strongly seasonal, and highest in Spring and Summer (Figure 25).

-The distribution and intensity of recreational angling activity is shown in (Figure 14).
-Most fishing was reported in Summer and this was concentrated mainly at the Plymouth sites (Barbican, Mount Batten, Devil's Point, Mount Wise) but also occurred further up the Tamar at Saltash, Cargreen and Weir Quay (Figure 15).
+The distribution and intensity of recreational angling activity is shown in (Figure 26).
+Most fishing was reported in Summer and this was concentrated mainly at the Plymouth sites (Barbican, Mount Batten, Devil's Point, Mount Wise) but also occurred further up the Tamar at Saltash, Cargreen and Weir Quay (Figure 27).

-Beach activities (constituting swimming and rock-pooling aggregated) were popular at the beach sites of Cawsand/ Kingsand, Bovisand, Wembury, Mount Batten and also at Devil's Point (presumably stated by visitors to Firestone Bay) (Figure 16).
+Beach activities (constituting swimming and rock-pooling aggregated) were popular at the beach sites of Cawsand/ Kingsand, Bovisand, Wembury, Mount Batten and also at Devil's Point (presumably stated by visitors to Firestone Bay) (Figure 28).
 A few less likely sites were also reported e.g. Lopwell Dam, Bere Ferrers and Wacker Quay (which are all quite muddy but evidently used for swimming nonetheless).
-Oreston was another non-beach site used for swimming, and furthermore it was used all year round (Figure 17).
+Oreston was another non-beach site used for swimming, and furthermore it was used all year round (Figure 29).
 However, the main seasonal trend was the concentration of these activities during Summer.

-Figure 8.
+Figure 20.
 Distribution and intensity of sailing activities (yacht sailing, small craft sailing and windsurfing) mapped from route information for the Plymouth Sound and Estuaries EMS.